Is niche internet television broadcasting the future?

 Oscar is in the process of rebuilding and refurbishing his marinas and is paying NTVE to film the entire process.

 The result is a documentary series in which he himself figures prominently.
 He says the benefits are clear.

 "Obviously, I like to show my clients and potential clients what we are doing with the marina.

-"And what I really love is just to share experiences, show people what they don't know, and perhaps let them see another side of the marina and yacht harbour business that they wouldn't know if somebody didn't tell them."'It raises awareness'
+"And what I really love is just to share experiences, show people what they don't know, and perhaps let them see another side of the marina and yacht harbour business that they wouldn't know if somebody didn't tell them."

 The market for NTVE is clearly defined, but last year, Mr Wilkinson decided to launch a second channel - Mallorca Today TV.

 It is an English-language lifestyle channel, aimed mainly at holidaymakers and expatriates on the Spanish-speaking island.